yakubin/durduff/README.md

            -q, --brief
                Report only when directories differ.

+           -0, --null
+               Print raw NUL-separated paths.
+In particular, do no percent-encode them.

            --progress <when>
                Print progress reports (<when> may be one of: never, always, auto).

            --color <when>
                Print output in color (<when> may be one of: never, always, auto).

-           -0, --null
-               Print file paths as raw bytes without percent-encoding them and use NUL (null character) instead of LF (new line) to separate lines.

            -b, --block-size <block-size>
                Read files in blocks of <block-size> bytes.